slateci/slate-catalog/incubator/osg-hosted-ce/osg-hosted-ce/README.md

 The resource group usually matches the group at the institution providing the resource, for example CHTC.
 There might already be an entry for that under OSG Topology.
 If possible, use the existing one.

-Sponser should be left alone.
+Sponsor should be left alone.
 Leave this as `osg:100`

 The Contact and corresponding ContactEmail sections should match the contact info for a support person or group responsible for the resource.